Data Protection Policy of Kendris AG

 - competitors, industry organisations, associations, organisations and other bodies;

-- acquirers or parties interested in the acquisition of business divisions, companies or other parts of the KENDRIS group;
+- acquirers or parties interested in the acquisition of business divisions, companies or other parts of KENDRIS;

 - other parties in possible or actual legal proceedings;